High temperature antiferromagnetism in Yb based heavy fermion systems proximate to a Kondo insulator

+Such Kondo-like hybridization further implies that the Yb 4$f$-electron bands around $E_{\rm F}$ directly contribute to the transport and thus to the itinerant magnetism of $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$.
+The spectral shape and gap formation observed in ExDOS are further discussed in the Supplemental Material \cite{supp}.

-The above PES results indicate that 4$f$ electrons remain itinerant and mixed valent while Mn doping significantly suppresses the Kondo temperature scale.
-Therefore, the systematic increase in the resistivity and the gap formation with Mn doping is the hybridization effects, and thus comes from the crossover from an intermediate valence metal to a Kondo insulator.
-While Kondo insulators are often found in a cubic system, some orthorhombic systems similarly to the present system are known to be Kondo insulators such as CeNiSn\cite{takabatake1990formation}, CeRhSb\cite{malik1991evidence,kumigashira1999spectral}, CeRhAs\cite{muro2010structural} and Ce$Tr_{2}$Al$_{10}$ ($Tr$ = Os, Ru)\cite{nishioka2009novel,muro2010structural,takesaka2010semiconducting}.
-In particular, Ce$Tr_{2}$Al$_{10}$ also shows a high magnetic transition temperature, and intensive studies have been made to reveal this origin \cite{kimura2011electronic,kawabata2014suppression}.
-Similar Kondo insulator type behavior found in $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$ suggests that the same type of mechanism is the origin for the high temperature magnetism found in in the highly resistive state proximate to a Kondo insulator.
+While Kondo insulators are commonly found in cubic systems, some orthorhombic systems, of symmetry similar to the present one, are known to be Kondo insulators \cite{takabatake1990formation, malik1991evidence,kumigashira1999spectral,muro2010structural, nishioka2009novel,muro2010structural,takesaka2010semiconducting}.
+In particular, Ce$Tr_{2}$Al$_{10}$ ($Tr$ = Os, Ru) also shows a high magnetic transition temperature which motivated intensive studies to reveal its origin \cite{kimura2011electronic,kawabata2014suppression}.
+The similar highly resistive state, proximate to a Kondo insulator, found in $\alpha$-YbAl$_{1-x}$Mn$_{x}$B$_{4}$ suggests that the same type of mechanism is at the origin of the high temperature magnetism.

+Overall results indicate that the high temperature magnetism in this system is the itinerant SDW-type induced by chemical substitution, similar to the Rh substitution case in CeRu$_2$Si$_2$ \cite{Nakano2003}.
+The hybridization strength increases with the Mn substitution, while the suppression of the valence fluctuations in the Kondo regime -- with an almost trivalent Yb configuration -- leads to the decreases of the Kondo and Weiss temperatures.
+Theoretically, the strong hybridization may lead to a SDW-type order near the onset of a Kondo insulating phase \cite{Yoshida2011}.
+The sharp coherent \textcolor{black}{feature} in PES seen only for the high $T_{\rm N}$ samples between $x = 0.11$ and 0.39 \cite{supp} may result from the nesting across $E_{\rm F}$ leading to a SDW-order.